To manage the process of categorizing the software products and the related reviews in the G2 community, the following methodology is followed:

 - Categorized into at least one category or subcategory heading based on the function(s) of the software (features), and not based on what the software is used for or who uses it.
 Many products could be used for purposes other than those that they were specifically designed for, but that subsequent use does not change the categorization of the product.
 For example, project management software’s functional design is to provide the features necessary to manage the work and resources associated with planning and executing a project.
 Projects take many forms though, and you could use the software equally well to manage the construction of a bridge or track the maintenance of a factory.
 The software is still project management software in each case, and not bridge construction software nor factory maintenance software.
 It might integrate to other systems to help accomplish those activities more effectively, but the software remains categorized as “project management”.

-- If the bundled products are only available in the bundle (are not priced or sold individually by the vendor), then the entire bundle will be placed in a single category that is appropriate for that bundled set of functionality only.
+If a vendor goes to market with a bundled product, meaning multiple products are only available for purchase together and are not priced or sold individually by the vendor, then the entire bundle will receive a single listing that is placed in the category (or categories) appropriate for that bundled set of functionality.

 Products that have the capability to be used in several different categories based on product configuration or a broad set of features (referred to as a compound product), can either be treated as a platform on which custom solutions are developed (and placed in an appropriate category for that type of platform), categorized by its most commonly recognized set of features into a single category, or included in more than one category at G2 Crowd’s discretion.
 (Note: These products are different from a product that is used for a function other than what it was originally designed or can be used for other functions outside of its generally intended purpose without unique configuration.)
 For compound products, reviews will be added to the category that most closely matches the function(s) specifically identified by the reviewer.